wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.2.0 =
+* New Get It Bookmarklet lets you save content as you browse the web on your computer, tablet or phone directly to your training page.
+* Get It Bookmarklet <a href="http://www.target-info.com/training-videos/" />Training Video</a> and <a href="http://www.target-info.com/documentation-2/documentation-get-it/" >Documentation</a>
+* Ready for WordPress 3.5 - You must upgrade to version 1.2.0 or later for MyCurator to work with WordPress 3.5 as they are making changes to the Links pages.
+* Support for new pricing by Topic, see http://www.target-info.com/pricing/ and the MyCurator Topic pricing widget near the bottom of that page.

 = 1.1.4 =
 * Fixed problems with non-English characters in the Topic Keywords not matching articles.